bruderstein/PythonScript/docs/source/scintilla.rst

    This method has been removed from version 1.0.
 It was last present in version 0.9.2.0

-   You should use :method:`Editor.rereplace`.
+   You should use :meth:`Editor.rereplace`.

 .. method:: Editor.pysearch(expression, function[, flags[, startLine[, endLine]]])

    This method has been removed from version 1.0.
 It was last present in version 0.9.2.0

-   You should use :method:`Editor.research`.
+   You should use :meth:`Editor.research`.

 .. method:: Editor.pymlsearch(expression, function[, flags[, startPosition[, endPosition]]])

    This method has been removed from version 1.0.
 It was last present in version 0.9.2.0

-   You should use :method:`Editor.research`.
+   You should use :meth:`Editor.research`.